Exim writes three different logs, referred to as the main log, the reject log, and the panic log:

 <=lines: protocol used

 =>lines: time spent on queue so far

 <=lines: reference for local bounce

 ==lines: router name

-Ssize of message
+Ssize of message in bytes

 SNIserver name indication from TLS client hello

 <=lines: message subject (topic)